See Upcoming Information Sessions and Details on Applying to Participate in a Clinic in 2019-2020

-The Eleanor R. Cristol and Judge A. Jay Cristol Bankruptcy Pro Bono Assistance Clinic at Miami Law offers pro bono legal services to low-income individuals who are dealing with bankruptcy.
+Eleanor R. Cristol and Judge A. Jay Cristol Bankruptcy Clinic

 Children & Youth Law Clinic

-Established in 1995, this clinic represents children in foster care and former foster youth in dependency, health care, mental health, disability, independent living, education, immigration and other general civil legal matters.
+Represent former and current youth in foster care in dependency, health care, disability, education, immigration and other legal matters.

 Environmental Justice Clinic

-Run through Miami Law's Center for Ethics and Public Service, this clinic serves low and moderate-income communities seeking fair treatment and involvement in the development, implementation and enforcement of environmental laws, regulations and policies.
+Serve low-income communities seeking fair treatment in the development, implementation and enforcement of environmental laws and policies.

 Federal Appellate Clinic